-We all have these types of ideas in our minds, these things we believe that keep us stuck in a life that we do not want.
-But to cross the bridge, to get to the other side there are three essential things you need:
+We all have these ideas in our minds; these things we believe keep us stuck in a life that we do not want.
+But to cross the bridge, to get to the other side, there are three essential things you need:

 Faith- believing in God and in yourself.
 Changing your mindset from can’t to can.

 Vision- being able to see clearly the dream and life you imagine as becoming yours.

 A Plan- action steps to take to make your dreams your reality.